 To get started, you’ll first need an up-to-date list of high and low FODMAP foods.
 I strongly suggest downloading the Monash University FODMAP app.
 Monash University invented the Low FODMAP diet and is constantly testing foods to determine their FODMAP content.
 Be wary of other FODMAP lists which are often inaccurate or outdated.

 The Monash app uses an easy traffic light system to identify high and low FODMAP foods.
 Serving sizes are very important when following the Low FODMAP diet; many foods are either low or high FODMAP depending on how much you eat.
 The Monash app is the only place you’ll find accurate serving size information.

 While the Monash app is great for figuring out which ingredients are high and low FODMAP, it can still be a challenge to find groceries and recipes that are Low FODMAP.
-The Fig Ingredient Scanner is a free and helpful tool that flags if groceries and recipes are likely Low FODMAP.
-The Fig Aisle, which is coming soon, gives you a searchable list of Low FODMAP products at your favorite grocery stores.
+The Fig app gives you a searchable list of Low FODMAP products at your favorite grocery stores.
 You can also scan any product’s barcode to check if it’s likely low FODMAP.

 Once you have your list of high and low FODMAP foods, I suggest writing down some of the meals you currently eat most often and finding Low FODMAP substitutes for each of them.
 You’re most likely to be successful on this diet if you plan your food options ahead of time.
 As a simple example, if your lunch is usually a ham sandwich and apple slices with yogurt:

 You should be able to find low FODMAP substitutes for most foods you normally eat, but it will require diligence on your part.
 Swap high FODMAP fruits like apples and pears for low FODMAP alternatives like grapes and kiwi.
 Look for lactose-free versions of dairy products like milk, kefir, yogurt and ice cream.
 Again, the Monash app is your best resource.